 When to Get a Small Business Debt Consolidation Loan

-Consolidating at the right time can get you a great loan with lower interest, a better repayment schedule, a longer term, and possibly allow you to borrow more.
-Consolidating at the wrong time can be a waste of energy, hurt your credit, or get you a bad loan that can hurt your ability to borrow in the future.
+You’ll typically know if it’s the right time to consolidate your debt by events that improve your personal or business credit profile.
+Consolidating at the right time can get you lower interest rates, better repayment schedules, and longer terms.
+Consolidating at the wrong time can waste your time, damage your credit, or get you a bad loan that can hurt your ability to borrow in the future.

 We asked Mihir Kroke of Able Lending when the right time to apply for debt consolidation was, and this was his reply: